-COSOP objectives and activities Status at design Status at completion Lessons learned donors etc. microfinance, community fisheries, and in water management, with Netherlands with one bilateral agencies are not implemented through water management.
-Opportunity for project in rural infrastructure, and one agricultural government agencies partnership with NGOs via PKSF project with World Bank.
-Well over 130 NGOs involved in IFAD projects.
-Policy dialogue Reform of the BARC and decentralisation of BARC reform and extension decentralisation is being Need to learn if extension decentralisation has agricultural extension supported by NATP produced and benefits.
-Mainstreaming of Labour Contracting LCS is being implemented on a project-by-project basis Barriers to using LCS are more institutional than Societies New fisheries policy is supportive, although policy Policy to allow fishes access to public water implementation modality still uncertain.
-IFAD projects have been effective in lobbying with bodies MRA is now regulating micro-finance, but some Ministry of Land but IFAD has not put forward Reform of market leasing policy regulations are not very supportive, and microfinance specific proposals on how to implement the new Regulation of micro-finance banks are still not allowed. fisheries policy.
-Implementation support Improved financial management Intensive implementation support has improved Further support is needed - both for financial More effectives M&E and targeting financial management management and M&E. Supervision carried for IFAD by UNOPS Projects now monitoring outcomes and impact - Specialised M&E unit within the PMU can generate including RIMS useful data.
-All projects directly supervised by IFAD.
+COSOP objectives and activities Status at design Status at completion Lessons learned donors etc. microfinance, community fisheries, and water management.
+Opportunity for partnership with NGOs via PKSF in water management, with Netherlands with one project in rural infrastructure, and one agricultural project with World Bank.
+Well over 130 NGOs involved in IFAD projects. bilateral agencies are not implemented through government agencies Policy dialogue Reform of the BARC and decentralisation of agricultural extension Mainstreaming of Labour Contracting Societies Policy to allow fishes access to public water bodies Reform of market leasing policy Regulation of micro-finance BARC reform and extension decentralisation is being supported by NATP LCS is being implemented on a project-by-project basis New fisheries policy is supportive, although implementation modality still uncertain.
+MRA is now regulating micro-finance, but some regulations are not very supportive, and microfinance banks are still not allowed.
+Need to learn if extension decentralisation has produced and benefits.
+Barriers to using LCS are more institutional than policy IFAD projects have been effective in lobbying with Ministry of Land but IFAD has not put forward specific proposals on how to implement the new fisheries policy.
+Implementation support Improved financial management More effectives M&E and targeting Supervision carried for IFAD by UNOPS Intensive implementation support has improved financial management Projects now monitoring outcomes and impact - including RIMS All projects directly supervised by IFAD.
+Further support is needed - both for financial management and M&E. Specialised M&E unit within the PMU can generate useful data.